jasonnnnli/barcode-reader-docs/programming/features/customize-the-ui.md

 ### Customize the scan indicator

-We will try to replace the default laser-like indicator with someting else.

-First, we add the following code after the div with class `dce-video-container` :
+We will try to replace the default laser-like indicator with someting else by adding the following code after the div with class `dce-video-container` :

 ```html
 <div class="dce-scanarea" style="width:100%;height:100%;position:absolute;left:0;top:0;overflow:hidden;">